ianstewart1/project-5-8-teamalfalfa/readme.md

 What is inelegant about our design?
 As beginners using FXML, perhaps there are ways to better inject new GUI elements into the TuneComposer.fxml file that we do not know about.
 We also intermittently treat TuneComposer as a static class, using static methods and fields sometimes and not others.
 Of course, we can't make it static because it needs to be instantiated, even if only once.
 This also means that we're less object oriented, but we think that makes sense here.

-Finally, describe how your team collaborated on the project.
-What did you do together?
-What did you do separately?
-What did each team member contribute?
-Optionally, include a brief team retrospective: What is one thing you did well as a team?
-What is one thing you could have improved?

 Teamwork
 ======